Our Staff TEAM

 Sr. Director of Strategic Initiatives

-David Stetter is graduate of Northern Kentucky University where he earned his B.S. in Psychology and Communication.
+David Stetter is graduate of Northern Kentucky University (Go Norse!) where he earned his B.S. in Psychology and Communication.
 After undergrad he began his journey with higher education earning his master’s degree in Student Affairs in Higher Education from Miami University.
-Throughout his career in higher education, he has worked with leadership development and fraternity/sorority life.
+Throughout his career in higher education, he has worked in leadership development and fraternity/sorority life.
 Stetter is a founding father of his home chapter of Sigma Phi Epsilon, an experience that sparked his passion for higher education.
-In 2014 David was recognized as the Fraternity Advisor of the Year by Lambda Chi Alpha Fraternity.
+In 2014, David was recognized as the Fraternity Advisor of the Year by Lambda Chi Alpha Fraternity.

 In David’s free time you can find him training for his next Marathon, exploring a National Park (or smaller state parks), and being a fur-father to his terrier Molly.
-He volunteers for the Human Rights Campaign and is an active volunteer for his fraternity.
+He is an active volunteer for the Human Rights Campaign.

 David’s Direct Line: 407-574-4524